Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Byzantium Farm U-Pick offers a hands-on orchard experience just off Highway 3, in Keremeos, where visitors can wander the rows and harvest their own cherries, apricots, peaches, plums, pears, and apples straight from the tree as the season unfolds.
 Pick a wide variety of fruits in one place while enjoying a slower, more immersive farm experience—tasting fruit at peak ripeness right where it’s grown.

-Parsons Fruit Stand is one of Keremeos’ landmark farm markets and part of a family farming legacy that dates back to 1908, making it widely recognized as one of the oldest continuously operating farm stands in Canada.
+Parsons Farm Market is one of Keremeos’ landmark farm markets and part of a family farming legacy that dates back to 1908, making it widely recognized as one of the oldest continuously operating farm stands in Canada.
 Still run by the Parsons family on their historic Similkameen Valley farm, it’s known for its deep roots in the valley’s agricultural history and for carrying forward generations of growing knowledge.
 Visitors can expect a well-stocked seasonal selection of fresh fruit, vegetables, preserves, and small-batch farm products in a classic roadside stand setting that reflects over a century of local farming tradition.

 Mom & Pops Farm Market – 230 7th Avenue, Keremeos